Beetroot and Sweet Potato Salad

 • 3 tablespoons apple cider vinegar (or substitute lemon juice)

-• 1 tablespoon maple syrup (or substitute honey)
+• 1 tablespoon maple syrup (or substitute agave)

 • 2 teaspoons finely chopped chives (or substitute 1 teaspoon of finely chopped onion or garlic)